254In61/ocp4-on-aws/README.md

   - pull-secret is a .txt file.

 4. Build EC2 instance for your jumphost(bastion).
-   - You could do this on the AWS console, use Terraform, Python boto3 or Ansible
+   - You could do this on the AWS console, use Terraform ( jump-server/ ) if you are comfortable with Terraform.
+   - Lesson learnt : A small t2, low capacity will have a challenge running the build scripts.
+Go large on this one!.

 5. Clone down the repository to your EC2 Jump Server:
    - ssh into your EC2